egilkv/Trump-Filter/README.md

 Click + on "Developer mode"
 Click "Load unpacked extensions..."
 Navigate to directory you installed Vedum Filter and click Open.
-Chuckle to self as you reload this page and significant chunks of it suddenly disappear.
+Chuckle to self as you reload this page and significant chunks of it slowly disappear.
 </pre>

 3) Make the world a safer place.